 Birth Control Barrier Methods (cont.)

 The vaginal sponge, introduced in 1983 and taken off the market shortly after, is making a comeback.
-The contraceptive was deemed safe by the FDA.
-However, the plant it was manufactured in was not.
-A new company has moved production to a new plant and should be available in pharmacies again in fall 2003.
+It has been available in the US since 2009.

 The sponge is a soft circular polyurethane device that contains nonoxynol-9, a spermicide.
 It is disposable and should be discarded after use.
 It is over the counter, and may be appealing to women who wish to avoid using hormones.